VladTheJunior/MultiTools/README.md

 # MultiTools
-MultiTools is a **collection of useful tools** for Age of Empires III.
+MultiTools is a **collection of useful tools and modifications** for Age of Empires III.
 Convenience is that all the useful features are collected in one place in combination with a nice interface.
-The launcher has been integrated into the application to launch all types of games, including the ESOC patch (the patch auto-update function is also present).
+The launcher has been integrated into the application to launch all types of games, including XP Mod, ESOC and Treaty patch (the patch auto-update function is also present).
 App supports both Russian and English localization.
 View list of all [features](#Features).

 ## Download